Book Review: The Goldfinch by Donna Tartt

 The Goldfinch by Donna Tartt Quotes

-Donna Louise Tartt
+About The Author | Donna Louise Tartt

 Donna Louise Tartt is an American Fiction Author, was born in Greenwood, Mississippi, United States and is a graduate of Bennington College.
 Time magazine included her on its list of the 100 Most Influential People of 2014.

-She is the author of the novel named The secret history and the little friend which is translated into thirty languages.
+She is the author of the novel named The Secret History and The Little Friend which is translated into thirty languages.
 The Goldfinch was her third novel published by little, brown and company in 2013.

-An Overview of the book | The Goldfinch by Donna Tartt
+Book Overview | The Goldfinch by Donna Tartt

 In a story about a young boy who loses his mother but in exchange he gains a love interest and a nice painting.

 Is the book based on a real story?
 The Goldfinch uses a true story about the Dutch painter Carel Fabritius, who died during the mid-1650s due to an explosion that killed many in the town; few of his paintings were saved but most were destroyed.
-The fictional part is that his painting ” The Goldfinch ” is in the Metropolitan Museum of Art, where terrorist attacks happen (which was also fictional) that kills many people in the museum but there were many surprising events that connect the book to real life.
+The fictional part is that his painting “The Goldfinch” is in the Metropolitan Museum of Art, where terrorist attacks happen (which was also fictional) that kills many people in the museum but there were many surprising events that connect the book to real life.

 What inspired the author to write this book?
-According to one of her interviews, in Feb 2001, the Taliban destroyed a statue of Buddha in Afghanistan and that event was a prequel shock for her before 9/11 and that disturbed her.
-Several years later, Donna Tartt visited Amsterdam and saw a copy of ” The Goldfinch ” at a house sale.
+According to one of her interviews, in Feb 2001, the Taliban destroyed a statue of Buddha in Afghanistan and that event was a prequel shock for her before 9/11 which disturbed her.
+Several years later, Donna Tartt visited Amsterdam and saw a copy of “The Goldfinch” at a house sale.
 She was attracted to the chained little bird in the house sale.
 She combined these two ideas in her mind and began the long process of writing her book.

 Who is the main character?
 Theodore Decker is the protagonist of the novel The Goldfinch, who survives the bombing at the Metropolitan Museum of Art in New York City.
 He is an antique dealer and an addict.
 The story is told in a backwards-looking first narration by Theodore Decker.

-Summary of the Book | The Goldfinch by Donna Tartt
+Book Summary | The Goldfinch by Donna Tartt

-Theo listened half-heartedly to his mother’s lecture about the glory of her favourite painting and didn’t care about it too much.
-A pretty little redhead with an elderly man caught his attention as he was looking around
+Theo listened half-heartedly to his mother’s lecture about the glory of her favorite painting and didn’t care about it too much.
+A pretty little redhead with an elderly man caught his attention as he was looking around when a bomb explodes in the museum, killing his mother and many other visitors present there.
+Theo acquired a painting that his mother adored while escaping.
+Later on in life, this painting leads him to a very different path.

 Currently, he lives in a New York apartment with his mother, where his father is a heavy drinker and has left them.
 Now that his mother has been killed, and his world is shattered, he is left alone with no one to turn to and no place to go.